Murder of Grzegorz Przemyk: Beating and death

+Grzegorz Przemyk was the only child of Barbara Sadowska and they lived together in what was described as "a tiny flat on the eleventh floor of a tower block in the centre of Warsaw".

-Przemyk's mother, Barbara Sadowska, a poet and a member of the Workers' Defence Committee, was frequently arrested and questioned by the Polish Secret Service (Służba Bezpieczeństwa, SB) for her activities in the opposition movement.
+His mother, Barbara Sadowska, who was a poet and a member of the Workers' Defence Committee, was frequently arrested and questioned by the Polish Secret Service (Służba Bezpieczeństwa, SB) for her activities in the opposition movement.
 On several occasions officers questioning her made various threats, including suggestions that her only son, Grzegorz, might be hurt in an accident.
 The last time she was questioned before the incident was at the end of April 1983.
+On 3 May 1983, she was assaulted by "unknown perpetrators".

 12 May 1983 was the day of Grzegorz's graduation from high school, as well as the anniversary of death of Józef Piłsudski, a statesman and leader of the Second Polish Republic, considered a class enemy by the communist authorities.
 Celebration of this date was illegal in Poland and always a cause for concern by the police and the SB.

-Around 3 pm, Grzegorz Przemyk and his friends, Cezary Filozof, Piotr Kadlčik, Igor Bieliński, and Kuba Kotański, left together to celebrate their graduation at Castle Square in Warsaw's Old Town.
-There at around 5 pm, Filozof and Przemyk were stopped by the policeman Ireneusz Kościuk, who demanded their identity documents.
-As they dined, Kościuk called for a police car and forced them inside while beating them with a rubber baton.
+Around 3 p.m., Grzegorz Przemyk and his friends, Cezary Filozof, Piotr Kadlčik, Igor Bieliński, and Kuba Kotański, left together to celebrate their graduation at Castle Square in Warsaw's Old Town.
+Przemyk jumped on the shoulders of the much shorter Filozof, and they both fell onto the sidewalk after taking a few steps.
+This attracted the attention of a nearby police car and ZOMO officers.
+Shortly after, Filozof and Przemyk were stopped by the policeman Ireneusz Kościuk, who demanded their identity documents.
+As they denied, Kościuk called for a police car and forced them inside while beating them with a rubber baton.
 Kuba and Piotr, who witnessed the events from distance, separated.
 Piotr ran home to notify Przemyk's mother, and Kotański followed the car to a nearby police station.
 Standing outside, he heard Przemyk howling in pain as he was being beaten.
 Filozof was with Przemyk the whole time and witnessed two policemen, Kościuk and Krzysztof Dalmata, beating him with a baton.
 Arkadiusz Denkiewicz, who was the duty officer at the time, came to the room and complained about the noise, instructing them to beat Przemyk more quietly, preferably in the stomach.
 Dalmata then held Przemyk's arms behind his back, while Bogusław Bielec struck him in the stomach with his elbow until Przemyk fell unconscious.